-- Which of the following statements about operating income and operating cash flow is 9 most accurate? - Operating cash flow usually increases faster than operating income when the firm (A) is growing. - Operating income is confirmed by operating cash flow when the growth rates of (B) the two measures are relatively stable over time. - (C) Operating income is more reliable than operating cash flow because of the judgments and estimates involved with accrual accounting.
+- Which of the following statements about operating income and operating cash flow is most accurate? - (A) Operating cash flow usually increases faster than operating income when the firm is growing. - (B) Operating income is confirmed by operating cash flow when the growth rates of the two measures are relatively stable over time. - (C) Operating income is more reliable than operating cash flow because of the judgments and estimates involved with accrual accounting. - 9.
+The failure to recognize inventory obsolescence is an example of - (A) Delaying expenses. - (B) Understating expenses. - (C) Misclassifying expenses. - 10.
+Sustainable earnings are most likely to be driven by: - (A) Cash flow element of earnings. - (B) Conservative revenue recognition practices. - (C) Accruals element of earnings. - 11.
+High Plains Tubular Company is a leading manufacturer and distributor of quality steel products used in energy, industrial, and automotive applications worldwide.